BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_15.md

 - She was lost.
 (Saki -1)
 - That wasn't Hazuki.
 (Saki -2)

-Head up and follow the path to obtain the ZCrystal *Intercept-Z*!
+Head up and follow the path to obtain the *Intercept-Z*!

-Puppet Master (Starlight Field)
--   Puppet Master, Level 85. @ Leftovers.
-Ability: World of Nightmares.
-Type: Dark/Psychic.
-Stats: 500/50/300/60/300/1.
-4 Shields.
-    -   Nightmare
-    -   Bunraku Beatdown
-    -   Spirit Break
-    -   Dream Eater

-Equip the Intercept-Z to a Pokemon first and you'll have a much easier time, but it's not necessary.
-It's very slow, so you can easily drop its defenses or use Knock Off for its Leftovers and wear it down.
-Aelita will help you break the 4 shields too with field boosted Dazzling Gleam.
-If you use any weather, you'll change the field to nothing, which can be useful.

-Puppet Master (Starlight Field)
--   Puppet Master, Level 85. @ Leftovers.
-Ability: World of Nightmares.
-Type: Dark/Psychic.
-Stats: 500/1/80/80/1/1
-    -   Nightmare
-    -   Bunraku Beatdown
-    -   Spirit Break
-    -   Dream Eater

-Even easier than the first time.
-The Intercept-Z helps as before!

-Optimistic Guy Huey (Starlight Field)
--   Kecleon, Level 81. @ Focus Sash.
-    -   Knock Off
-    -   Power Up Punch
-    -   Sucker Punch
-    -   Shadow Sneak
--   Gogoat, Level 82. @ Leftovers.
-    -   Horn Leech
-    -   Nature Power
-    -   Bounce
-    -   Protect
--   Glalie, Level 83. @ Iapapa Berry.
-    -   Protect
-    -   Shadow Ball
-    -   Frost Breath
-    -   Double Team
--   Palossand, Level 82. @ Sitrus Berry.
-    -   Earth Power
-    -   Shore Up
-    -   Hypnosis
-    -   Shadow Ball
--   Octillery, Level 83. @ Expert Belt.
-    -   Water Spout
-    -   Hydro Pump
-    -   Ice Beam
-    -   Fire Blast
--   Flareon, Level 84. @ Toxic Orb.
-    -   Flare Blitz
-    -   Protect
-    -   Facade
-    -   Quick Attack
+!partner(["Aelita",:STUDENT_3,4])

+!boss("MASTEROFNIGHTMARES", "Starlight Arena")

+Equip the Intercept-Z to a Pokemon first.
+The Intercept-Z allows you to use one of multiple very strong effects to turn the tide of battle.
+The Puppet Master's multiple forms take you through different fields and different typings, though Aelita is fairly helpful against the Hand forms, so do what you can to support her.
+Once the second-to-last shield is broken, it reaches its strongest yet slowest form, meaning you can wear it down with Defense drops and go crazy dealing damage to it.
+It inflicts tons of status conditions over the course of the fight, so moves like Safeguard or items like Lum Berries may be useful.

+!boss("MASTEROFNIGHTMARES2", "Starlight Arena")

+Just gotta one shot it.

+!battle(["Huey",:OPTKID,1], "Starlight Arena")

 Huey is not too bad!
 Just make sure he doesn't get stupidly powerful with Octillery or Glalie's moody and you'll be fine.

-Now we get to play as Saki for a bit.
-Interact with all the ... as well as Saki's parents then pick up the phone in the upper left corner.
+After the lengthy story scene, we get to play as Saki for a bit.
+Interact with all the "..." points as well as Saki's parents, then pick up the phone in the upper left corner.

 Back as the player, enter the first room.